DefinitelyTyped/dt-mergebot/README.md

 npm test
 ```

-Most of the tests run against a fixtured PR, these are high level integration tests which store the PR info and then re-run the latter two phases of the app.
+Most of the tests run against a fixtured PR, these are high level integration tests that store the PR info and then re-run the latter two phases of the app.

 To create fixtures of a current PR: